erinann/bottom_trawl_survey/README.md

 # Bottom Trawl Survey
 Data cleaning and exploratory analysis of bottom trawl survey data.

-If you have any questions, shoot me an email or create and issue.
+If you have any questions, shoot me an email or create an issue.

 Please note that accessing `FishBase` and `SeaLifeBase` might take a few seconds to a minute or more.